Investing in your future may require some help along the way.

 - The Access Award helps academically qualified students from under-represented groups find pathways to higher education.
 Up to $25,000 is awarded per year toward tuition and other costs associated with attending McMaster.
 Email Celeste Licorish for more information.

-- The Indigenous Student Bursary is an in-course bursary that supports self-identified First Nations, Métis or Inuk (Inuit) students.
+- The Indigenous Student Bursary is an in-course bursary that supports self-identified First Nation, Inuk (Inuit) or Métis students.

 Ontario Student Assistance Program (OSAP)